Dr. Leslie Gates

 - Ph.D. in Curriculum and Instruction - University of Maryland College Park, 2011

-Dr. Gates’ research interests are art educator’s professional learning, assessment in the arts, and postmodern and choice-based approaches to teaching art.
-Her research, using participatory and feminist approaches, often means she is working alongside art educators to identify problems and work towards possible solutions in their own classrooms.
+Dr. Gates' research interests include assessment in the arts, and postmodern and choice-based approaches to teaching art.
+She enjoys coaching graduate students in identifying their own problems of practice and using research as a tool to explore possible solutions in their own classrooms.